livechat/livechat-public-docs/site/content/ios-widget/user-guide.md

 }
 ```

-By default, all links in the chat messages are opened in Safari browser.
-To change this behavior you can use `LiveChatDelegate` to handle the URLs yourself.
+By default, all links in chat messages are opened in Safari browser.
+To change this behavior you can use the `LiveChatDelegate` to handle URL's yourself.

-### Sending Photos from the device library
+### Sending files from device library

-If you have file sharing enabled for the visitors, you should provide the usage description by including the `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`) key in your `Info.plist` file to avoid crash on iOS 10 or higher.
+If you have file sharing enabled for the visitors, you should provide usage description by including `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`), `NSCameraUsageDescription` (`Privacy - Camera Usage Description`) and `NSMicrophoneUsageDescription` (`Privacy - Microphone Usage Description`) keys in your `Info.plist` file to avoid crash on iOS 10 or higher.
+You can check `Info.plist` files in example projects.

 ## Sample Apps

-Sample apps for both Swift and Objective-C can be found in the `Examples` folder.
+Sample apps can be found in the `Examples` folder.
+Samples for both Swift and Objective-C are provided.

 ## Getting help